akladnig/CamperVan/README.md

 Schematic design software used is [Kicad](https://www.kicad.org/)

 ## Circuit Design
+### General Design requirements
+- All inputs and outputs of the main management module to be optically isolated to prevent any issues with voltage spikes damaging the module and to also reduce any potential issues with ground loops and noise.

 ### Battery and voltage monitoring
+#### Linear OptoCoupler Design
+An IL300 linear opto-coupler is used to monitor the voltage of the following:
+- Starter Battery
+- Battery 1
+- Battery 2

 #### Voltage Divider Design
 The typical battery voltage ranges from 10.0V - 14.4V and the maximum input voltage levels are ether 3.3V or 5V depending on the Arduino device used.
 In order to keep power consumption low large value resistors in the 100k range will be used.
 But with such large values noise increases (Johnson noise) and the inputs to the ADC on the Arduino or external ADC (MCP3008 or MCP3208) require a low impedance source so a unity gain low pass filter will be required.